2003

 ● To counteract procrastination, it may be useful to think, “Do the difficult.”
 (Take that task which you are most avoiding, and simply start working on it.)

-● I agree with the existentialists about the importance of passion, or emotion.
+● I agree with the existentialists about the importance of passion, or feeling.
 Passion is not irrational, but simply a-rational.
 Our intellect is driven, directed, by our interests and values, which are matters of feeling.
-Without emotion, we could not function; nothing would impel our mental operations; we would be as if catatonic.
-Without passion, we would have no cause for or interest in thinking.
+Without feeling, we could not function; nothing would impel our mental operations; we would be as if catatonic.
+Without feeling, we would have no cause for or interest in thinking.
 The best philosophers (even the most intellectual ones) have a passion for philosophy.
 Without passion, we would simply not bother.

 ● 4-10-2003: Sisyphus’s experience was (for him) bad if he was unhappy, good if he was happy.
 Ultimately, any activity or experience is meaningless.